shawwwn/sbox/docs/sbox-mgt.md

 ### Note:

-If not used with flag **-c|-m**, default action will be to discard filesystem changes.
+If not used with flag `--auto-commit|--auto-merge`, default action will be to discard filesystem changes.